 The lack of engagement with the negative, nagging, nastiness does not stop the effect.
 Just seeing the hurtful things people say about each other cuts into the joy of my day.
 I want to shake them and ask “why” because I have never understood the need to tear down others for any reason.

 Since it is there and since it does affect my heart and my mind, I have developed some secrets for remaining hopeful in the midst of it all.

 Top Secrets for Remaining Hopeful in the Mess of the World

-– I remember that is it not my fight.
+- remember that is it not my fight.
 Ultimately, I will never fix it.
 I will never win.
 I will never overcome.
 BUT – and this is the most important one in the world – it has already been done for me.
+Move the “I” out of the equation.
 The fight has been won.
 My job is to find my place in the victory.
 Sometimes, just that reminder is enough to make me click the close button and walk away content.

 - I find a better way to invest my resources.
 My time can never be remade.
 Once I invest that time, it is gone forever.
 My other resources are also important because it takes more time to create more resources.
 A serious review of what the mess will cost in my personal investment often gives me plenty of reasons to walk away.

 The stuff still comes at me.
 The headlines still flash in front of me.
 The rumors still fly around me.
 The mess had not gone away.
 I am just finding my ways for remaining hopeful despite all the empty stuff crowding my newsfeed.